A payment break can be used to manage unexpected expenses during an IVA. Normal payments into the Arrangement are temporarily suspended.

 - What is an IVA Payment Break

-- When are you allowed to have a break from your IVA payments?
+- When are you allowed to have a break?

-- Do you have to pay back the payments you miss?
+- Do you have to pay back any missed payments

-- What if you struggle with your IVA payments every month?
+- What if you struggle with your payments every month?

 What is an IVA Payment Break?